-Background: The subject property is generally located east of 14th Street Northeast and south of 36th Avenue Northeast.
-The applicant, Damon Carroll, is requesting annexation of ± 1.1 acres from Cascade County into the City of Great Falls and establishing City zoning of R-5 Multifamily medium density zoning district.
+The subject property is located east of the proposed 14th Street Northeast extension and south of 36th Avenue Northeast.
+The applicant, Damon Carroll, is requesting annexation of ± 1.1 acres from Cascade County into the City of Great Falls and establishing City zoning of R-5 Multi-family medium density zoning district.
 The subject property is currently vacant undeveloped land.
-The applicant is making the request in order to develop a 24-unit multi-family rental housing development adjacent to the southern and eastern property lines with the parking for the development adjacent to 36th Avenue Northeast (see attached Conceptual Site Plan for Skyline Heights Apartments).
+The applicant is making the request in order to develop a 24-unit multi-family rental housing development, which would be named Skyline Heights Apartments.

-In addition to the subject property, per MCA, the abutting portion of 14th Avenue Northeast (Tract 3), comprised of ± 0.2 acres, must also be annexed, zoned and dedicated as public right-of-way as a part of the request.
+In addition to the subject property, per MCA, the abutting portion of 14th Avenue Northeast (Tract 3), comprised of ± 0.2 acres, must also be annexed and zoned.
 In conjunction, the City is proposing annexation and zoning of the City-owned water tower site located on the eastern adjacent lot and consisting of ± 0.52 acres.
 The City is proposing annexation in order to incorporate the City-owned property.